Stanford warns public about bogus coronavirus breathing test, calling it 'misinformation'

 “Taiwan experts provide a simple self-check that we can do every morning,” says the post, purportedly from a friend on the Stanford Hospital board.
 “Take a deep breath and hold it for more than 10 seconds.
 If you complete it successfully without discomfort, stuffiness or tightness, it proves there is no fibrosis in the lungs, basically indicating no infection.”

 The post also claims if a coronavirus patient goes to the hospital too late their lungs will experience 50 percent fibrosis, a scarring of the lungs that restricts breathing.
 And it claims that drinking water every 15 minutes will kill the virus.
-Each of those claims are false..
+Each of those claims are false.

 Dr. Robert Legare Atmar, an infectious disease specialist at Baylor College of Medicine, told the AP that there is no clear evidence that coronavirus causes 50 percent pulmonary fibrosis.